rust-lang/rfcs/text/0000-overlapping_match.md

 1. Even though a new keyword has been made it will not break any code because Rust is a context sensitive language.
 And adding such a keyword increases the perceptual area of the new syntax so as to make it clear which type of match is being used.
-2. The word `fallthrough` is used because it implies that after a branch is finished then the control falls through to the check of the next branch.
+2. The word `many` is used because it implies that after a branch is finished then the control falls through to the check of the next branch.

 Meaning of parts:
 1. The `else` is used in a similar sort of vein to that of the `_` pattern in normal matches.
-The expression enclosed within this is only executed if none of the patterns within the `match/fallthrough` expression are matched.
+The expression enclosed within this is only executed if none of the patterns within the `match/many` expression are matched.
 If `else` and `_` are both present then the code within the `else` would be marked as unreadable.

 Edge cases: